Shift (Narnia): Character development

 Throughout the book, Shift's greed and lust for power serve as his primary motivations.(King 1984) Shift's actions to satisfy his greed increase in vileness as the story progresses.
 From lying to his "friend" Puzzle, he moves to manipulating the other talking animals of Narnia by ways of outlandish lies and unruly decrees that largely benefit himself and the Calormene population.
 In the end he has no problem murdering them and selling them into slavery to increase his own wealth and power.
 As Shift's actions become increasingly evil, he also becomes increasingly human in his appearance and in the way he presents himself.
-He dons human clothing and explains that he is not an ape, and that if he appears as one, it is only because he is "so very old: hundreds and hundreds of years old."
+He dons human clothing and claims that he is not an ape, and that if he appears as one, it is only because he is "so very old: hundreds and hundreds of years old."
 However, at this stage he takes to drink and becomes increasingly the spokesman of the Calormene captain Rishda Tarkaan, and the cunning cat Ginger.

 Shift gains the power to pursue these actions by tricking Puzzle into impersonating Aslan, the true leader of Narnia.
 Later, to secure the assistance of the neighboring country Calormen, he insists that their god Tash and Aslan are one and the same.
 But Shift's plans unravel when his actions unwittingly summon the real Tash into Narnia.
-Shift meets his end when he is thrown into the stable where Tash dwells by king Tirian to prove that Tash is in fact there, and is eaten by the monstrous god.
+Shift meets his end when he is thrown by King Tirian into the stable where Tash dwells to prove that Tash is in fact there, and is eaten by the monstrous god.